Welcome to the Glowing Bear user documentation. If you are a new user looking for a short introduction, you can visit our quick start guide.

 Note: dimensions other than the standard dimensions cannot be moved to the vertical axis currently.

 Included in the export is the main data file, called data.tsv and an additional file for each dimension that applies to this particular data set.
-The main data file is shaped in the way you have configured the data table during Step 3 of data selection, otherwise the default representation is used.
+The main data file is shaped in the way you have configured the data table, otherwise the default representation is used.
 The additional files contain the information known about each dimension element in your data set.

 Common terms explained: